discordjs/discord.js/docs/get_started.rst

 After you have obtained these tools, you need to run ``npm install discord.js --save --msvs_version=2015`` in your working directory.
 Hopefully this should all go well!

+.. note:: If you are using another version of Visual Studio, such as 2012, replace the flag with ``--msvs_version=2012``

 .. _`Visual Studio Express`: https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx